The Burren: Ireland's Karst Landscape

 The Ailladie Sea Wall

-While the Cliffs of Moher are actually situated outside of the Burren, visitors to the area often also include a trip out to the cliffs.
+While the Cliffs of Moher are situated outside of the Burren, visitors to the area often also include a trip out to the cliffs.
 Perhaps this is because they hail as Ireland's number one tourist destination.
 However, the Cliffs of Moher aren't the only cliffs in the area.

 Ailladie is an area on the coastal edge of the Burren that is sandwiched between the village of Fanore on the north and by the village of Doolin and the Cliffs of Moher to the south.
-This particular area is highly popular among medium-grade and high-grade rock climbers and is actually one of Ireland's most popular rock climbing areas.
+This particular area is highly popular among medium-grade and high-grade rock climbers and is one of Ireland's most famous rock climbing areas.

-Half of the Ailladie seawall is accessible from its huge rock platform known as Dancing Ledges.
+Half of the Ailladie seawall is accessible from its rock platform known as Dancing Ledges.
 The other half is only accessible during low tide, and even then is only reached by hopping from boulder to boulder (or by rappelling.)

 - Poulnabrone dolmen